University of Military Security and Defense of Uzbekistan: History

+Origins

+Academy of the Armed Forces

+The immediate predecessor institution was the Academy of the Armed Forces of Uzbekistan (Oʻzbekiston respublikasi qurolli kuchlari akademiyasi).
 It was established on 2 September 1994 in accordance with the resolution of the Cabinet of Ministers of the Republic of Uzbekistan "On Establishment of the Academy of Armed Forces of the Republic of Uzbekistan" of 15 August 1994.
+It was the first institution of its kind to be established on the militaries of Central Asia.
 In January 2017, President Shavkat Mirziyoyev visited the school to give instructions on the organization of an entirely new academy on its basis.
 While addressing the school administration, noted the importance reestablishing the academy, stating the following: